You may wish to see an introductory page with a map first.

 The old portal is utilized by visitors to access the State Rooms open to the public and the Armoury of the palace; the new portal is reserved for the President of Malta and his guests.

 After 1800 the Grand Masters Palace became the residence of the British Governors of Malta.
-They made some changes to the building, such as the addition of symbols of the United Kingdom, but overall they maintained its character as they regarded themselves as the continuators of the Grand Masters government.
+They made some changes to the building, such as the addition of symbols of the United Kingdom, but overall they maintained its character as they regarded themselves as the inheritors of the Grand Masters.

-Grand Masters Palace: 1220 Conquest of Damietta, fresco by Leonello Spada in the Pages Room
+Grand Masters Palace: 1220 Conquest of Damietta during the Fifth Crusade, fresco by Lionello Spada, a painter from Bologna, in the Pages Room

 key events of the 1565 Great Siege of Malta; some of these frescoes (The Great Siege of Malta, The Assault on Senglea, The Siege of Borgo,